simonmichael/hledger_site/src/hledger-by-example.md

 # hledger by example

-The beginnings of a "hledger by example" book.
+A growing "book" introducing hledger one step at a time.

+For now, enable the site's sidebar to see the book's outline.
 <!-- For now, see the outline at [Docs: hledger by example](doc.md#hledger-by-example). -->

-Some notes about these examples:

-- For now, enable the site's sidebar to see the book's outline.
-- You can use the left and right arrow keys to step through the pages.
+You could use the left and right arrow keys to step through the pages.
-  Eg press right arrow now to step to the next page.
+(Press right arrow now to step to the next page.)

-- Examples assume the latest hledger version.
+Examples assume the latest hledger version; and on Windows, a powershell window, not CMD.
-- On Windows, examples assume a powershell window (not a CMD window).

 <!--
 Show don't tell.
 Keep prose brief.